andybiotic/chuffing_stations/README.md

 - Over 30 unique station buildings, available in multiple orientations.
 - A variety of platform styles, sizes and styles.
 - Many distinct bridges, signal boxes and trackside objects.
-- Cargo aware graphics, your stations look busy when there are passengers waiting!
 - Bridges as waypoints for non-stop tracks.
 - A huge range of platform items, such as fences, benches, shelters and more...